cfjdoedens/drawsneeded/README.md

 <img src="man/figures/README-zero-errors-all-plots-1.png" width="100%" />

-## Still TODO
+## Suggested extensions

 - Handle case where only integer values of k are possible.
 For example when k \> 1 - cert, then round k up.
 Otherwise round k down.
+- In extension to the above: Handle the case where per audited monetary statement only error rates of fixed size are possible.
+E.g. a monetary statement has as only possible error rates: 0.25, 0.5, 0.75 and 1.0.
-- Possibly, add extra margin, so extra draws, by taking into account the standard deviation.
+- Add extra margin, so extra draws, by taking into account the standard deviation.
-- There is something strange: you pretend to know something about the file to be audited, i.e. expected_error_rate \> 0, but you do not want to use that info in the estimation, or is that correct as this only concerns the planning phase?
-I get a bit confused.
+- Add a prior to drawsneeded().
+- Add a cost function that makes additional draws more expensive.
+The function can help with planning of incremental drawing.